GabrielChan1/project-team-19/deliverables/iteration-01.plan.md

 Describe the different roles on the team and the responsibilities associated with each role.

+James Leja - Team leader: supervise the general process, communicate between the team and TA Madumitha Ravichandran -
+Anujan Murugesu -
+Gabriel Chan -
+Alexander Chong
+Grey Ge
+Runhao Liang - Arrange meeting, manage the WhatsApp group

 #### Events

-There will be meetings every Thursday at the Sidney Smith lounge to discuss the previous week's progress and decide what went as planned and what did not.
+There will be meetings every Thursday 13:00 - 14:00 at the Sidney Smith lounge to discuss the previous week's progress and decide what went as planned and what did not.

+In the first half of a meeting, group members will share what she/he has done in the last week, what problems he/she meets.
 For the activities that did not go as planned discuss what went wrong and how it can be overcome and achieved the following week.

-Finally, based on the previous week's progress, come up with a consensus on what the plan for the next iteration will be and assign roles accordingly.
+In the senond half, based on the previous week's progress, come up with a consensus on what the plan for the next iteration will be and assign roles accordingly.
+Also, discuss what potential problems there might be.

-Other than the weekly meeting group members update each other through a whatsapp group to clarify team goals, resolve any problems that may arise while working on his/her role and communicate information about meetings (such as a synopsis of the meeting for members who could not attend and reminders for future meetings).
+Other than the weekly meeting, group members update each other through a whatsapp group to clarify team goals, resolve any problems that may arise while working on his/her role and communicate information about meetings (such as a synopsis of the meeting for members who could not attend and reminders for future meetings).
+If any member can not show up in the next meeting, she/he need to inform everyone in the WhatsApp Group at least 24 hours in advance.

-Describe meetings (and other events) you are planning to have:

- * When and where?
-In-person or online?
- * What's the purpose of each meeting?
- * Other events could be coding sessions, code reviews, quick weekly sync' meeting online, etc.

 #### Artifacts